Where is the Student Activity Center located?

 The purpose of the SAC is to provide a centralized area where many UW-Madison organizations can work and collaborate.
 It provides organizations with office and storage space, as well as all the benefits that come with the creation of a brand new building.
 Some of those benefits include: state of the art meeting and conference rooms, a large rooftop deck, a multipurpose room equipped for dancing, a student art-lined gallery hallway, a kitchen that organizations can check out for cooking, a computer lab, and various study spaces for all students to enjoy.

 I heard that the SAC is being paid for with segregated fees – who decided that?

 In short, students decided.
 The project originated as an idea between several students in ASM and other key players on campus, such as University Health Services.
 ASM saw a need for more space on campus for Registered Student Organizations (RSOs) and University Health Services (UHS) was looking to be more centrally located on campus.
 To make sure we had the full support of the students, we put a referendum on the ballot several years ago for the ASM elections and it passed by a large margin.
 By passing it through a referendum, students showed their support and made the decision to move forward.

 How can my organization apply for space in the SAC?

 Space in the SAC is given out through a formal application and allocation process.
-Applications become available by November 1st of each year and are due on the study day of Fall semester.
+Applications become available by November 1 of each year and are due on the study day of Fall semester.
 The SACGB will provide application trainings for organizations; new orgs are strongly encouraged to attend, as well as to tour the office spaces they are applying for.
 During the beginning of the spring semester, the SACGB will make paper cuts and interview organizations for each available office space.
-Leases that are approved will run from August 1st until June 30th of the following year.
+Leases that are approved will run from August 1 until Memorial Day of the following year.

 Who will make the decision on what organizations get space in the new SAC?